 - Infirmary (ship hospital) provides 24-hour nurse service.

-- The ship has kennels for domestic pets.
+The cruise ship has kennels for domestic pets.
 During embarkation and disembarkation, dogs must be leashed and muzzled.
 Passengers with pets always disembark last.

-Ship's garage consists of 4 car decks and has total capacity 665 vehicles.
+Ship's garage consists of 4 car decks and has a total capacity of 665 vehicles.
 It is accessible via 3 ramp gates (2 at the stern and 1 at the bow).

 All ferried vehicles must have documentation and valid insurance.
 Having the car's technical data sheet makes boarding checks easier.
 Upon booking, the vehicle's model, length and height must be specified.
 Car ferry passengers must arrive at the departure port 90 min prior departure.